aturret/FastFetchBot/README.md

 ### Docker (Recommended)

+Download the docker-compose.yml file and set the environment variables as the following section.

+#### Env

-Download the docker-compose.yml file, create a `.env` file at the same directory and set the environment variables.
+Create a `.env` file at the same directory and set the [environment variables](#envrionment-variables).

+#### Local Telegram API Sever

+If you want to send documents that larger than 50MB, you need to run a local telegram api server.
+The `docker-compose.yml` file has already give you an example.
+You just need to fill the `TELEGRAM_API_ID` and `TELEGRAM_API_HASH` in the yml file.
+If you don't need it, just comment it out.

 ```bash
 docker-compose up -d
 ```

 ### Python

+Local Telegram API sever and video download function is not supported in this way.

 First, install the package manager [Poetry](https://python-poetry.org/).